Albuquerque Personal Injury Lawyer

 If you choose to take legal action to gain compensation from those responsible for your accident and injury, it’s essential to seek out a top personal injury lawyer immediately to guide you through the process.
 The knowledgeable personal injury attorneys at Dominguez Law are experienced at advancing all kinds of personal injury claims, including car accident claims, slips and falls, defective product claims, and more.
 Contact us today.

-What Are My Rights after a Personal Injury in New Mexico?
+What Are My Rights after a Personal Injury in Albuquerque?

-Likewise, New Mexico, place caps on damages in personal injury cases that limit damages for certain kinds of cases, like medical malpractice cases.
-In New Mexico, the state caps damages in medical malpractice cases at $600,000.
+Likewise, Albuquerque, place caps on damages in personal injury cases that limit damages for certain kinds of cases, like medical malpractice cases.
+In Albuquerque, the state caps damages in medical malpractice cases at $600,000.
 This cap doesn’t include punitive damages or costs for past and future medical care.

 Can You Recover Compensation If You Are at Fault for the Accident?